-Nation Shapes is a puzzle game made in 1 week for the Cross-Cultural Impact Jam by a team of 3.
+Nation Shapes is a puzzle game made in 1 week for the Cross-Cultural Impact Jam by a team of 4.

+We even prototyped it!
 Unfortunately, the dev process proved to be too time-consuming to create and implement every 3D asset we would need to make it work.

-This was especially poignant, considering that every team in the jam was composed of teammates from 3 different countries: France, Canada, and the United States.
+The theme for the Cross-Cultural Impact Jam was "amplifying voices."
+This was especially poignant since each team in the jam was composed of teammates from 4 different countries: France, Canada, and the United States.

 Because of this setup, my team thought the best voices to amplify were our own.
 Each of us have lived entirely different experiences, something our team hoped to reflect with our dioramas.

 Every diorama includes a variety of different images, like my French teammate's love of baraque à frites trucks juxtaposed with his experience as a protester during the yellow vests protests.